stepsecurity-poc/stepsecurity-poc-harden-runner/README.md

 # Harden-Runner – Testing Detections

 Harden-Runner is a purpose-built network filtering and runtime security monitoring platform for CI/CD runners.
-It helps prevent exfiltration of credentials, detects tampering of source code during builds, and spots compromised dependencies and build tools through network, process and file write monitoring.
+To learn more about Harden-Runner functionality, see [here](https://docs.stepsecurity.io/harden-runner)

-Harden-Runner has several different detection types:
+This repository contains a workflow to trigger all Harden-Runner detections, which include:

 * Secrets in Build Logs
 * Secrets in Artifacts